vipinainvijayan/Chest-Xray-Image-Classification-App/README.md

 **Results**

-The trained model achieves an accuracy of X% on the testing data.
+The trained model achieves an accuracy of 93% on the testing data.
 Confusion matrix and other evaluation metrics are analyzed to assess the model's performance.